brendoncrowe/Swift/JSONDecoding.md

 // Person is the object that is being decoded/parsed to
 // Person.self implies that the JSON root level object is a dictionary
-// [Person.self] implies that the JSON root level object is an array
+// [Person].self implies that the JSON root level object is an array
-// try must always be used when decoding data do {
+// try must always be used when the method could throw an error (i.e could not parse the data)

+do {
     let person = try JSONDecoder().decode(Person.self, from: jsonData) print("Person's name is \(person.name) and occupation is \(person.occupation).")